PayLease Property Talk: To Bill or Not To Bill

 Resident Billing is a growing trend in the property management industry, especially in the multifamily space.
 Property Management companies are implementing comprehensive resident utility billing programs to take control of their expenses and encourage conservation by recovering utility costs from residents.
 However, some companies have been hesitant to implement a utility billing program because they think they already have a solution.
 Some charge their residents a flat fee for utilities; others include utility costs in the rent.
 Some companies want to recoup utility expenses, but don’t have the time or resources to decipher confusing resident billing regulations.
 Others just have no idea where to start.

-If you fall into any of these categories, you’ll benefit from our three-part video series; PayLease Property Talk.
-The first episode, To Bill or Not to Bill, is a 5-minute breakdown of Resident Utility Billing for property management companies.
-Find out what Resident Billing actually is, and why it’s taken the property management industry by storm.
+If you fall into any of these categories, find out what Resident Billing actually is, and why it’s taken the property management industry by storm.

 To Bill or Not To Bill